-Such information can prove useful to companies both externally and internally; externally in terms of creating successful products, and internally in terms of product development, material procurement and management, and lifecycle management.
+Such information can prove useful to companies both externally and internally; externally in terms of creating successful ANDAs (abbreviated new drug applications), and internally in terms of product development, material procurement and management, and lifecycle management.
 This paper provides an overview of the basics manufacturers should consider when developing a stability testing protocol for cosmetic products.

 As is well-known, stability testing essentially is an experiment in which a batch of formula is created and placed into different environmental conditions for a set period of time.
 These conditions vary in temperature and humidity and are meant to simulate what happens to the product during its life cycle.
 The associated stability test protocol, then, should define test parameters that evaluate stability samples.

 In the pharmaceuticals field, both the FDA and the European Medicines Agency require the stability testing of products before they can be sold to consumers.
 The main purpose is to measure and document the potency of medications up until a predicted expiration date.This data has proven important, especially considering the FDA has cited, within the past two years, stability-related issues as key factors in pharmaceutical recalls.
 And, as pharmaceutical and cosmetic manufacturers well understand, such product recalls are not only expensive and labor intensive, but they also can seriously damage one’s brand image.

 Similar to pharmaceuticals, cosmetics naturally degrade over time, and stability testing via the manipulation of storage temperature and other factors can reveal the extent to which they degrade by measuring factors such as: